The flu vaccine is your best defence.

 Symptoms of the flu typically last for 2 to 10 days, though most people who get the flu recover in about a week.
 However, for infants, children and the elderly, and people with chronic illnesses, it can sometimes last longer, leading to more serious complications like pneumonia.

 The flu vaccine is your best defence against the flu.
-Getting vaccinated is easy.
-Simply book an appointment with your family doctor or health care provider, or visit a participating pharmacy.
-Find out where to get the flu shot near you, or attend one of our Public Health community clinics:
+Public Health flu clinics are finished, but getting vaccinated is still easy.
+Simply book an appointment with your health care provider or Public Health, or visit a participating pharmacy.

 More information about the flu

 Get the flu factsVisit Government of Ontario's Flu Facts page for information on how to protect yourself from the flu and recognize symptoms.

 Flu vaccine safety Learn about the science on how the flu shot works, what’s in it and how it can protect you from the virus on the Government of Ontario’s Flu vaccine safety page.

 Questions about immunization?Visitwww.immunize.cafor science-based information, including a special section for parents.